VPN vs Tor vs dVPN - What are the real differences?

 Each time your traffic passes through a relay node, a “layer” of encryption is removed, revealing which relay node the traffic should be sent to next.
 Each relay node will only be able to decrypt enough data to identify the location of the next relay, and the one before it who passed on the traffic.

 Exit nodes, however, remove the last layer of encryption.
-It can’t see your location or IP address, but it is possible for an exit node to see your activity if you visit an unsecure website (one that is not HTTPS).
+It can’t see your location or IP address, but it is possible for an exit node to see your activity if you visit an insecure website (one that is not HTTPS).

 A regular VPN seems much simpler, because a company simplifies everything with a nice user interface and additional features.
 You can run an app in the background, or connect through a browser extension, while you access sites around the world.